List of Mrs. Brown's Boys characters: Cathy Brown

-Catherine "Cathy" Brown is Agnes' only daughter in the Brown family and the rudest child in the family.
+Catherine "Cathy" Brown is Agnes' only daughter in the Brown family.

 She is a lonely middle-aged woman who is on the look-out for a man, but is put off by her mother and what her mother usually has to say about her boyfriends.
 In Series 1 it is revealed that Cathy had been married once in a London register office, and the man she married was beating her – she is not divorced as of Series 1.
 Her past romances include Teddy Brannigan, the local bad boy; Professor Thomas Clowne, her psychology teacher; and Mick, who is a police officer.
 It was revealed by Maria Brown that Mick was already married.
 It was revealed later in the series that Mick divorced his last wife, and they then get back together.
 Cathy claims that he's more sensitive.
 Later in the series, when Cathy is expecting a surprise romance holiday to Venice, Mick states that he is going to Cork for work.
 Cathy is automatically suspicious and decides to take a walk by the airport.
 When she discovers Mick is there with a young woman, she decides to "tip customs off that they are drug smugglers."
 In the New Year's Day 2015 episode, Cathy leaves for a fertility clinic in London in the hope of becoming pregnant.

 Cathy also appears in All Round to Mrs Brown's in which she hosts a segment called "The Cathy Brown Show" where she and Agnes would interview celebrities.

 The episode Orange Is The New Mammy states that Cathy's birthday is 6 July, but in 'Mammy's Memories?'
 Buster states her birthday is 29 February.

 Cathy appears along with Agnes in the 2022 Netflix film A Madea Homecoming to attend Agnes' great-nephew Davi's graduation party.

 Cathy is portrayed by O'Carroll's real-life wife Jennifer Gibney.